 The SEC’s change to focus on cost comes in response to an SEC Office of Inspector General (OIG) report issued by the Office of Audits in January 2012 (the “Report”).
 In the Report the OIG highlights that while the SEC “is not subject to an express statutory requirement to conduct cost-benefit analyses for its rulemakings, it is subject to statutory requirements to consider factors such as the effects on competition and the needs of small entities.”
 The Report provided general suggestions that the SEC and the SEC’s Office of General Counsel should consider, among others:

 - Ways for economists to provide additional cost-benefit analyses;

-- The use of a single baseline in the cost-benefit analyses, by the SEC rulemaking teams, which should also be specified at the beginning of the cost-benefit section;
+- The use of a single baseline in the cost-benefit analyses, by the SEC rulemaking teams, should also be specified at the beginning of the cost-benefit section;

 - Providing a more integrated discussion between cost-benefit analysis and efficiency, competition, and capital formation in rule releases rather than having separate sections;

 - Providing an explanation of the reason behind a proposal; and

 - Including internal costs and benefits in the cost-benefit analyses of rulemakings.